dmuth/splunk-telegram/README.md

 # Splunk Telegram

-This app lets you run Splunk against messages from Telegram groups and generate graphs absedon the activity in them.
+This app lets you run Splunk against messages from Telegram groups and generate graphs based on the activity in them.

+Splunk Telegram includes a Natural Language Processing (NLP) module which lets you extract things like sentiment, Named Entities, etc.

 This app is based on my other app, <a href="https://github.com/dmuth/splunk-lab/">Splunk Lab</a>, which is a generate Splunk platform build for ingesting data on an ad-hoc basis.